Christmas Tree Types

 Fun Facts:

-• There are about 15,000 Christmas Tree growers in North America, and over 100,000 people employed full or part-time in the industry.
+- There are 15,000 Christmas Tree growers in North America, and over 100,000 people employed full or part-time in the industry.

-• There are about 1 million acres in production for growing Christmas trees.
+- There are 1 million acres in production for growing Christmas trees.
 Each acre provides the daily oxygen requirements of 18 people.

 How do I choose one?